How tailoring your CV will help you get the job

-Employers can try find your social media accounts using the information you provide on your CV anyway, so monitor your online profile and set your privacy settings so that you can be confident that what any potential employer sees is professional.
+Employers may try find your social media accounts using the information you provide on your CV anyway, so check your online profiles and privacy settings so that you can be confident that what any potential employer sees is professional.

-LinkedIn can showcase endorsements you have from other people which can be useful and an immediate alternative to more formal references.
+LinkedIn can showcase endorsements you have from other people, which can be a useful alternative to more formal references.